zerodevgroup/bootcamp/UNIX.md

 ## History

 Unix is an operating system developed in the 1970s by Bell Labs.
 Linux and Mac OS X (now macOS) are derived from Unix.
+Technically, tvOS, watchOS and Android are also Unix based operating systems.

 To access the command line interface (CLI) of Unix, the developer runs a terminal application.
 Ubuntu comes with an application called Terminal, but it is recommend to use Terminator.